joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

 various levels of data privacy:

-- To make a database accessible to any user who has access to the application on any machine, use a single key that’s available to all instances of the application.
+- To make a database accessible to any user who has access to the application on any machine, use a single key that's available to all instances of the application.
 For example, the first time an application runs it can download the shared encryption key from a server using a secure protocol such as SSL.
   It can then save the key in the encrypted local store for future use.
 As an